build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ## Conclusion

 And that's it!

-In this tutorial we learned how to use Route 53 DNS Firewall to secure our VPC egress traffic.
-As we've progressed through this tutorial we saw how to configure a custom list of TLDs that we do not want our cloud resources communicating with.
+In this tutorial, we learned how to use Route 53 DNS Firewall to secure our VPC egress traffic.

+As we progressed through this tutorial we saw how to configure a custom list of TLDs that we do not want our cloud resources communicating with.
 By blocking resolution to these TLDs we not only protected our account, but we also controlled egress traffic cost.

 We also controlled egress traffic using managed lists.
 Remember, the benefit to the managed lists is that we don't have to come up with them ourselves.
 Rather, we have expert guidance from AWS that curates and manages these lists for us.

 Lastly, we enabled logging and now have visibility into the DNS queried traffic that we blocked.

 What we have seen here is just one aspect of controlling egress traffic.
 Implementing this simple approach to filtering DNS traffic can improve our security posture and minimizing costs incurred with undesired egress traffic.